mingchen/docker-android-build-box/README.md

 ## Docker Build Image

-If you want to build docker image by yourself, you can use `docker build` to build your image.
+If you want to build docker image by yourself, you can use following `docker build` command to build your image.
 The image itself up to 5.5 GB, check your free disk space before build it.

     docker build -t android-build-box .